Venture capital: Asia

+South Korea has been undergoing an investment boom over the last ten years, peaking at US$10 billion in 2021.
+The Korean government and mega-corporations such as Kakao, Smilegate, SK, and Lotte has been behind much of the funding, backing both venture firms and accelerators, but new venture capitalists are in dire straits as they announce a 40% cut in financing in 2024.

 India is catching up with the West in the field of venture capital and a number of venture capital funds have a presence in the country (IVCA).
 In 2006, the total amount of private equity and venture capital in India reached $7.5 billion across 299 deals.
 In the Indian market, venture capital consists of investing in equity, quasi-equity, or conditional loans in order to promote unlisted, high-risk, or high-tech firms driven by technically or professionally qualified entrepreneurs.
 It is also used to refer to investors "providing seed", "start-up and first-stage financing", or financing companies that have demonstrated extraordinary business potential.
-Venture capital refers to capital investment; equity and debt ;both of which carry indubitable risk.
+Venture capital refers to capital investment; equity and debt; both of which carry indubitable risk.
 The anticipated risk is very high.
 The venture capital industry follows the concept of "high risk, high return", innovative entrepreneurship, knowledge-based ideas and human capital intensive enterprises have become common as venture capitalists invest in risky finance to encourage innovation.
+A large portion of funding from startups in India arise from Foreign Venture Capital Funds such as Sequoia, Accel, Tiger Global, SoftBank, etc.

 China is also starting to develop a venture capital industry (CVCA).